Assistant coaches Brian Ferentz and Reese Morgan meet with the media

 Iowa won 97 games in 12 seasons (2002-13), including 57 Big Ten games.
 The Hawkeyes earned a share of the Big Ten title in both 2002 and 2004 and tied for second in 2009.
 Iowa finished in the Big Ten's first division in 11 of the past 13 years.

-Johnson has been heavily involved in Iowa's recruiting efforts since joining the Hawkeye staff.
+Johnson was heavily involved in Iowa's recruiting efforts since joining the Hawkeye staff.
 Iowa's 2006 recruiting class was ranked extremely high by all the recruiting experts.
 Iowa's 2005 recruiting class was ranked among the top 10 in the nation by all of the top recruiting services, while Iowa's classes in 2000, 2001, 2003, 2004 and 2009 were all ranked in the nation's top 25.
 Sporting News ranked Iowa's 2011 recruiting class second best among Big Ten programs and the 2012 class was ranked third among league programs.

 Johnson ranked as one of the top ten recruiting coordinators in the country by Tom Lemming in 2001 and was named one of the Top Ten Recruiters in the Big Ten Conference by Rivals.com in 2007.

 Under Johnson's direction, Iowa's group of tight ends in 2011 combined for 37 receptions for 394 yards and five touchdowns.
-Sophomore C.J.
+C.J.
 Fiedorowicz led the way with three touchdowns among his 16 receptions for 167 yards.
 Senior Brad Herman signed a free agent contract with the New England Patriots immediately following the 2012 NFL Draft.
 In 2010, senior Allen Reisner had his best season, ranking third on the team with 42 receptions for 460 yards, while scoring two touchdowns.